gamingdy/image-search-python/README.md

 [Version française](https://github.com/gamingdy/image-search-python/tree/dev/docs)

-The objective of this project is to make a search with google image, the whole in console, that's allow for a exemple , a bot who can made an image search on google.
+The objective of this project is to search an image on google with python, the whole in console, which allows, for example, a discord bot to search an image on google.

 ### Summary